+After the flood, the Bible records another homosexual event.
 After Noah and his family departed from the Ark, Noah planted a vineyard.
 Sadly, he drank too much of the fruit of the vine and became drunk.
 The wickedness of Ham ensued.
-The Bible says that Ham uncovered the nakedness of his father, whom he saw lying drunk on the floor of his tent.
+Ham uncovered the nakedness of his father, whom Ham saw lying drunk on the floor of his tent.
 (3)

 This description sounds innocent.
 However, a detailed examination gives a different story.
-When Ham saw his father, it means that he gazed with satisfaction upon his father's nakedness.
+When Ham saw his father, it literally means that he gazed with satisfaction upon his nakedness.
 (4) His look occurred with purpose and intent, not accidentally or harmlessly.
 (5) Rabbinic exegesis of this passage indicates that Ham's gaze turned into homosexual rape of his father.
 (6)

-After the incident between Ham and Noah, Ham told his brothers with delight what he had done.
+After the incident between Ham and Noah, Ham told his brothers what he had done.
 With great care, his brothers covered their father without observing his nakedness.
 After Noah awoke from his drunkenness, he learned of Ham's behavior toward him.
 Then, because of Ham's wicked act, Noah cursed Ham's son, Canaan.
 (7)